malike/malike.github.io/_posts/2018-04-09-Distributed-Tracing-With-Spring-Cloud-Sleuth-And-Opencensus.md

 For Java/Kotlin projects using the [Spring](https://spring.io/ ) stack it should be quite easy to get started with this.
 Since this requires almost nothing to get it started with.
 You can check out the sample project from [github](https://github.com/malike/distributed-tracing).

 My reason for picking Spring Cloud Sleuth is the simplicity.
-It requires almost nothing to set it up and once you have the depencency as part of your project it automatically does the tracing for you.
+It requires almost nothing to set it up and once you have the dependency as part of your project it automatically does the tracing for you.

 The dependency which you can find below: